AGN907/noteify/README.md

 # Noteify

-A Local note taking app that has beautiful UI and an easy to use interface, that saves your notes in your browser for fast access.
+A Local note-taking app that has a beautiful UI and an easy-to-use interface, that saves your notes in your browser for fast access.

 ## Preview
 ![Noteify](./screenshots/noteify-light.png)